Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Explain the human behavior behind attending a Bible study and then killing 9 people, genocide, terrorism and corruption.
+How can you explain human behavior behind attending a Bible study and then killing 9 people?
+Genocide, terrorism and corruption?
 Why do human beings think and act the way they do?

 The Explanation in its quest to answer the question, how would you bring peace and prosperity to Earth?, doesn’t get involved or take sides in political or people issues.
 But, is does go behind the scenes into the nether regions of ‘why’, the motivations, reasonings, mind-workings… How do you and I and others get to the point where thoughts are so entangled as to give rise to behavior described above.